pedrorochaorg/adidas-challenge/README.md

 ## Running the project

-Just run the command `docker-compose up` in the project dir.
+Just run the command `docker-compose build` and then `docker-compose up` in the project dir.

 The Api should be accessible through `http://localhost:8081`.